Ada-Developers-Academy/ada-build/lessons/07-environment-setup/gist-from-atom.md

 _Jumpstart_

 # Environment Setup
-## Creating a Gist Directly in Atom
+## Creating a Gist Directly From Atom
 _This lesson is optional.
 It walks you through how to create a `gist` directly from `Atom`._

 ### Part 1